Use WELCOME10 for 10% OFF your first order

 Broccoli Microgreens

 If you're serious about nutrition, grow broccoli microgreens.
 They contain sulforaphane, a powerful compound linked to cancer prevention.
 Mild in taste, easy to add to anything, and very popular among the health-forward crowd in Baner and Wakad.
+Our broccoli microgreens benefits guide covers sulforaphane research, nutrition data, and 10 Indian recipes.

 Step-by-Step Guide to Growing Microgreens at Home in Pune